redpanda-data/redpanda/docs/www/kstreams-example.md

 rpk topic consume ages --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-Finally, run first the main method of the `JsonStreamsProcessor` and then run the main method of the `JsonConsumer`.
+Finally, run first the main method of the `JsonStreamsProcessor` and then run the main method of the `JsonProducer`.

 The output for the command-line topic-consumer for the topic `persons` should be like this: